joaopgrassi/beautiful-ghost/README.md

 # Beautiful Ghost - A port of Beautiful Jekyll theme

+## About my fork

+This is my fork of the [Beautiful Ghost](https://github.com/boh717/beautiful-ghost) theme.
+The theme is awesome so I decided to use it for my own blog, but with some subtle changes:

+#### Blog header:
+The header text was to big for my taste.
+So I decreased it a bit.

+#### Code highlighting
+I rebuild the Prism.js to include the stack of languages and technologies I work with.
+The new Prism.js file supports/contains:
+* The OKAIDIA Theme
+* Markup, CSS, C-like, Javascript, ASP.NET (C#), Bash, C#, Docker, F#, Git, JSON, Latex, LESS, Markdown, Powershell, Typescript, SASS, SQL
+* Plugins: Line Numbers, Show Language, Copy to Clipboard

+#### Future plans

+Since I'll be using this for my blog, I have some wishes/plans for the future.
+These includes:

+* Add a CI build
+* Generate the artifacts on successful build to easy the install process for users (link with releases)
+* Add support for CSS Preprocessors to easily customize theme

+## End - About my fork

 This is a porting of [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) theme by [Dean Attali](http://deanattali.com/aboutme#contact).
 It supports most of the features of the original theme.

 Too see a live preview, just visit my [blog](https://runningcodes.net/)!